asagi4/comfyui-prompt-control/doc/syntax.md

-# Scheduling syntax
+# Prompt Control Syntax

-Syntax is like A1111 for now, but only fractions are supported for steps.
+Scheduling syntax is similar to A1111, but only fractions are supported for steps.
 LoRAs are scheduled by including them in a scheduling expression.

 ```
 a [large::0.1] [cat|dog:0.05] [<lora:somelora:0.5:0.6>::0.5]